shopwp/documentation/docs/getting-started/syncing.md

 8. Make sure you have a working SSL certificate on your WordPress site
 9. Ensure you meet the ShopWP [minimum requirements](/getting-started/requirements).

+- If you notice that the text of the buttons are missing from the Sync section, chances are you need to update WordPress to the latest version.
+If that doesn't work, ensure that you have the [correct permissions](https://www.malcare.com/blog/wordpress-file-permissions/) set on the `/wp-content/plugins/shopwp-pro` folder.

 If none of these steps resolve your syncing issues, [please send us an email](mailto:hello@wpshop.io) and we'll be happy to debug with you.

 ### BasicAuth